arturcarvalho/tutorial-1/README.md

 <img src="https://user-images.githubusercontent.com/300/70486228-dc874500-1aa5-11ea-81d2-eab69eb96ec0.png" alt="Layouts structure diagram" style="width: 300px">

-Let's create a component to hold that `<header>`:
+Let's create a layout to hold that `<header>`:

-    yarn redwood generate layout blog
+    yarn redwood g layout blog

+> From now on we'll use the shorter `g` alias instead of `generate`

-That created `/web/src/layouts/BlogLayout/BlogLayout.js`.
+That created `web/src/layouts/BlogLayout/BlogLayout.js`.
 We're calling this the "blog" layout because we may have other layouts at some point in the future (an "admin" layout, perhaps?).

 Cut the `<header>` from both `HomePage` and `AboutPage` and add it to the layout instead.
 Let's take out the duplicated `<main>` tag as well: